 All students are expected to conduct themselves professionally and represent the BMFS program professionally at all times.
 The nature of the material explored in this program is inherently delicate and sometimes graphic.
-Students are expected to be sophisticated and discreet in their inevitable conversations about programmatic activities, and mindful of their location when such conversations arise.
-Human samples, photographs depicting crime scenes, weapons, explosive devices or other sensitive materials are never to be abused or displayed in an inappropriate manner.
+Students are expected to be sensitive and discreet in their inevitable conversations about programmatic activities, and mindful of their surroundings or location when such conversations arise.
+Human samples, photographs depicting crime scenes, weapons, explosive devices or other sensitive materials are never to be abused or discussed or displayed in an insensitive or other inappropriate manner.

 Students are expected to act in a collegial manner and treat all members of the BU and forensic science communities with respect.
-Professional behavior includes all forms of communication, both in the classroom and outside, as well as dress, email etiquette and respectful behavior toward others.
-Issues involving conduct or professionalism are serious and will be addressed in a meeting between the student and their program advisor and/or program director or associate director.
+Professional behavior includes all forms of communication, both in the classroom and outside of the classroom.
+Professional behavior may also include dress, email etiquette including other online forms of communication and consistent respectful behavior toward other students, faculty and other professionals.
+Issues involving conduct or professionalism are serious and will be addressed in a meeting between the student and his/her program advisor and/or program director or associate director.